Purchases made through links earn us a small commission, at no extra cost to you.

 This doesn’t surprise me, but I took over 1600 pictures of Easter Island in 4 days!
 Here are a few more pictures of Rapa Nui to show you just how wonderful this island is!

-Getting There: Easter Island can be reached by plane daily from Santiago, Chile and weekly from Tahiti.
-The flight from Santiago to Easter Island is about 5 hr 45 mins and from Tahiti 5 hr 20 mins.
+Getting There: Easter Island can be reached by plane daily from Santiago, Chile.
+The flight from Santiago to Easter Island is about 5 hr 45 mins.
 The only airline servicing Easter Island is LATAM.

 Getting Around: The best way to see the island is to rent a vehicle.
 This allows you the freedom to go where you want and the flexibility to spend as much time as you want.
 We recommend renting a Jeep or truck since the roads are ridden with big potholes.
 Please note that there is no damage insurance available on the island, so take care when driving.